 EBS volumes used for persistent volumes are encrypted-at-rest by default.

 Persistent volumes are backed by block storage (AWS EBS and Google Cloud persistent disk), which is Read-Write-Once.
-On an OSD base cluster, 100GB of block storage is provided for persistent volumes, which is dynamically provisioned and recycled based on application requests.
+On a non-CCS OSD base cluster, 100GB of block storage is provided for persistent volumes, which is dynamically provisioned and recycled based on application requests.
 Additional persistent storage can be purchased in 500GB increments.

 Persistent volumes can only be attached to a single node at a time and are specific to the availability zone in which they were provisioned, but they can be attached to any node in the availability zone.